Skip to main content

 What is the difference between Arexvy and Abrysvo?

 Arexvy and Abrysvo are both RSV vaccines (respiratory syncytial virus) that are approved for use in adults over the age of 60 to reduce their risk of developing lower respiratory tract disease (LRTD).
-Arexvy is also approved for adults aged 50 through 59 years with certain chronic medical conditions (such as chronic pulmonary disease, chronic cardiovascular disease, diabetes, chronic kidney or liver disease) that put them at increased risk of LRTD caused by RSV.
+They are also approved for adults aged 50 through 59 years (Arexvy) or aged 18 through 59 (Abrysvo) with certain chronic medical conditions (such as chronic pulmonary disease, chronic cardiovascular disease, diabetes, chronic kidney or liver disease) that put them at increased risk of LRTD caused by RSV.

 Abrysvo is also approved for use in pregnant women between 32 through 36 weeks gestation, to protect infants against LRTD from the moment they are born until they are 6 months of age.
 The vaccine is recommended only from September through January, peak RSV season.
 Arexvy is not approved for use in pregnant women.
 Arexvy and Abrysvo are not interchangeable for this reason.